 There is something charming about cooking together at home.
 We plan ahead for a restaurant-worthy meal that will feel special.
 Yes, we cook in our kitchen every day but yet dressing up, setting out special ingredients for a delicious menu, opening a bottle of wine and taking the time to cook together truly feels like a date - even if there are small children underfoot!

-Here is a selection of 20 Romantic French Recipes to get you started:
+Here is a selection of (over!)
+20 Romantic French Recipes to get you started:

 I suggest starting with a Kir Royal cocktail.
 Made of Crème de Cassis and Champagne, the Kir Royal is very romantic.